jomielenriquez/IrrigationSystem_Nano/README.md

 # IrrigationSystem_Nano
 Irrigation system code for nano

-Soil moisture will be connected to A1
+Soil moisture will be connected to A1 and
 D6 will be Tx